-- 35.1 The Trust shall prepare an Annual Report and send it to Monitor. - 35.2 The trust shall give information as to its forward planning in respect of each financial year to Monitor. - 35.3 The document containing the information with respect to forward planning (referred to above) shall be prepared by the directors. - 35.4 In preparing the document, the directors shall have regard to the views of the Council of Governors. - 35.5 Each forward plan must include information about - - 35.5.1 the activities other that the provision of goods and services for the purposes of health service in England that the trust proposes to carry on, and - 35.5.2 the income it expects to receive from doing so. - 35.6 Where a forward plan contains a proposal that the trust carry on an activity of a kind mentioned in sub paragraph 35.1, the Council of Governors must - 35.6.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfillment by the trust of it principal purpose or the performance of its other functions, and - 35.6.2 notify the directors of the trust of its determination - 35.
-7 Where the Trust proposes to increase by 5% or more the proportion of its total income in any financial year attributable to activities other than the provision of goods and services for the purposes of the health service in England, this shall not be implemented unless more than half of the members of the Council of Governors of the Trust voting approve its implementation. - 35.8 for statutory transaction more than half the members of the Council of Governors must approve any application by the Trust to: - merge with or acquire another trust - separate the Trust into two or more new foundation trusts - be dissolved
+- 42.1 The Trust shall prepare an Annual Report and send it to NHS Improvement. - 42.2 The Trust shall give information as to its forward planning in respect of each financial year to NHS Improvement. - 42.3 The document containing the information with respect to forward planning (referred to above) shall be prepared by the directors. - 42.4 In preparing the document, the directors shall have regard to the views of the Council of Governors.
+Each forward plan must include information about: - 42.4.1 the activities other than the provision of goods and services for the purposes of health service in England that the Trust proposes to carry on, and: - 42.4.2 the income it expects to receive from doing so. - 42.5 Where a forward plan contains a proposal that the Trust carry on an activity of a kind mentioned in sub paragraph 3.1, the Council of Governors must:

+- 42.5.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfillment by the Trust of its principal purpose or the performance of its other functions, and - 42.5.2 notify the directors of the Trust of its determination. - 42.6 Where the Trust proposes to increase by 5% or more the proportion of its total income in any financial year attributable to activities other than the provision of goods and services for the purposes of the health service in England, this shall not be implemented unless more than half of the members of the Council of Governors of the Trust approve its implementation. - 42.7 For a statutory transaction more than three quarters of the members of the Council of Governors must approve any application by the Trust to: - merge with or acquire another trust - separate the Trust into two or more new foundation trusts - be dissolved

-36. Meeting of Council of Governors to consider annual accounts and reports
+43. Meeting of Council of Governors to consider annual accounts and reports

-The following documents are to be presented to the Council of Governors at a general meeting of the Council of Governors:

-- 36.1 the annual accounts

-- 36.2 any report of the auditor on them

-- 36.3 the annual report
+- 43.1 The following documents are to be presented to the Council of Governors at a general meeting of the Council of Governors: - 43.1.1 the annual accounts - 43.1.2 any report of the auditor on them - 43.1.3 the annual report and quality account - 43.2 The documents shall also be presented to the members of the Trust at the Annual Members Meeting by at least one member of the Board of Directors in attendance.

-37. Instruments
+44. Instruments

-- 37.1 The trust shall have a seal. - 37.2 The seal shall not be affixed except under the authority of the Board of Directors.
+44.1 The Trust shall have a seal.

+44.2 The seal shall not be affixed except under the authority of the Board of Directors.